patrickbryant1/Cfold/README.md

 # Local installation

+The entire installation takes <1 hour on a standard computer. \
+The runtime will depend on the GPU you have available, the size of the protein you are predicting and the number of samples taken.
+On an NVIDIA A100 GPU, the prediction time is a few minutes per sample for a protein of a few hundred amino acids.

 ## Python packages
 * For the python environment, we recommend to install it with pip as described below. \
 You can do this in your virtual environment of choice.